Up, Up and Away, One More Adventure, May 19, 2026

 Photo by Greta Hoffman from Pexels

 Bonfire, Winter Solstice.
-Photo by permission of the photographer.
+Photo by Joe Batavia

 Copyright© 2023 by Cheryl Batavia